Why Apply for an Electronic Money Institution License in Cyprus

 3. Special Contribution for Defense (SCD)

-- Dividends: Dividend income received by Cyprus tax residents from other Cyprus tax-resident companies is exempt from SCD.
+- Dividends: The dividend income received by Cyprus tax residents from other Cyprus tax-resident companies is exempt from SCD.
 However, dividends received from abroad may be subject to SCD unless they meet certain exemption criteria (such as a minimum participation threshold or the active business test).

 - Interest Income: Interest earned in the ordinary course of business is subject to corporate income tax, but passive interest income is subject to SCD at 30%.